kometenstaub/linked-data-vocabularies/README.md

 The default search type is `keyword`.

+From my experience, keywords gives better results, but only gives good results when you type out the word fully.
+So `archeolo` wouldn't show `Archeology`, for that you need to type the full word.

 ### Recommendation

 Use this plugin with [Breadcrumbs](https://github.com/SkepticMystic/breadcrumbs).
 You can set the hierachies in its settings and will have a breadcrumbs view for navigating the heading hierarchy you create in your notes.